996icu/996.ICU/README.md

  - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to weigh their way of working
  - See a [full list of projects](awesomelist/README.md) under Anti-996 License

  - This draft is adapted from the MIT license.
-For more detailed explanation, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
+For a more detailed explanation, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
 This license is designed to be compatible with all major open source licenses.
  - For law professionals or anyone who is willing to contribute to future version directly, please go to [Anti-996-License-1.0](https://github.com/kattgu7/996-License-Draft).
 Thank you.

 Contact